yuririnnnu/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+=> It can access a match without rendering a Route.
+If it is provided with no arguments, it returns the closest match in the component or its parents.
 1. How would you explain form validation to someone who has never programmed before?
+=> It checks if the provided information in the form from users are valid.
 1. In 1-2 sentences, define end to end testing.
+=> It is software testing method.
+It checks workflows from beginning to the end.

 ## Instructions